Tools

 Key capabilities: relational data model connecting clients, engagements, delivery, and financials; fully customizable workflows and UI without code; branded client portals with granular permissions; workflow automation; and pricing that includes client access without per-seat penalties.

-Best for: Boutique to mid-size consulting firms (5–50 people) that have outgrown spreadsheets and fragmented tools, want a system their whole team can run, and need flexibility without engineering dependence.
+Best for: boutique to mid-size consulting firms (5 to 50 people) that have outgrown spreadsheets and fragmented tools, want a system their whole team can run, and need flexibility without engineering dependence.

 A purpose-built PSA platform with strong project management, resource planning, and financial reporting.
 Well-suited for agencies and consulting firms that want structured, out-of-the-box processes.
 The tradeoff: limited customization means you adapt your workflows to the tool, not the other way around.

 HubSpot's CRM is excellent for pipeline management and sales operations.
-It's not designed for consulting delivery — and trying to make it do both results in the same fragmentation problem you were trying to solve.
-Works well as the front end of your stack; not a complete consultancy management solution on its own.
+It's not designed for consulting delivery, and trying to make it do both results in the same fragmentation problem you were trying to solve.

 General-purpose work management platforms with wide adoption and lots of features.
 Highly configurable in theory, but the feature density can make them difficult to set up well for service delivery specifically.
-Client-facing functionality is limited, and neither is designed to link delivery to financials.
+Neither is designed to link delivery to financials.

 A highly flexible database platform that some consulting firms use to build custom internal systems.
-More technical than a purpose-built solution — getting it to work well requires significant setup time.
+More technical than a purpose-built solution, and getting it to work well requires significant setup time.
 No native client portals.
-A good fit for technical teams that want maximum control and don't mind building from scratch.

 The core difference between Noloco and traditional PSA tools or generic work platforms comes down to three things.